 Learn how to use Google Search Console here.

 Another free tool from Google is the Keyword Planner.
-This tool can help you find new short and long-tail keywords by showing you what people are searching for related to your business or industry.
+While it requires a Google Ads account, it can help you find new short and long-tail keywords by showing you what people are searching for related to your business or industry.
 It can provide keyword ideas & traffic estimates to help you build a search network campaign.

 To find keywords, enter words or phrases describing your advertising, and Google will return keyword suggestions.